translate/translate/docs/commands/pofilter_tests.rst

 Checks whether singlequoting is consistent between the two strings.

-The same as doublequoting but checks for the ' character.
+The same as doublequoting but checks for the ``'`` character.
 Because this is used in contractions like it's and in possessive forms like user's, this test can output spurious errors if your language doesn't use such forms.
-If a quote appears at the end of a sentence in the translation, i.e. '[full-stop], this might not be detected properly by the check.
+If a quote appears at the end of a sentence in the translation, i.e. ``'.``, this might not be detected properly by the check.

 .. _pofilter_tests#spellcheck: